CelestialQwert/super-gb-printer/README.md

 - Connect the HV of the level shifter to VSYS on the Pico instead of the Game Boy.
 (LV of course will be 3V3 from the Pico.)
 - DIP switches are active high and should be connected to 3V3 on the Pico.
+- Pins connected to the Game Boy must go through the level shifter or you may damage the Pico!